 Resources

-In line with the wider College policy of integrating technology into teaching, the Computing and ICT Department makes full use of technology to enhance learning.
-Techniques such as the 'flipped classroom', 'gamification' and collaborative work using Google Docs are employed regularly to create interesting and effective lessons.
+In line with the wider College policy of integrating technology into teaching, the Computer Studies Department makes full use of technology to enhance learning.
+All pupils in the College have their own mobile device and these are used in every lesson, with learning materials delivered via OneNote and Teams.
+Techniques such as the 'flipped classroom' and collaborative work using Microsoft 365 are employed regularly to create interesting and effective lessons.

 Additional Opportunities